Nanofus/electron-template/README.md

 Before running the template with Electron you have to install dependencies with [Bower](https://github.com/bower/bower) (install Bower and run `$ bower install` in the `public_html` folder).

+I hope this will be of some use to somebody!

 ## Features
 * A frameless window
 * A custom title bar with SASS stylesheet and simple buttons